 Dealing with these challenges alone can be quite difficult and overwhelming, often leading one to depression and hopelessness.

-Addictive behaviours do not make you feel good about yourself, as we saw in Amina’s case.
+Addictive behaviors do not make you feel good about yourself, as we saw in Amina’s case.
 Through this difficult time, take care of your physical as well as emotional health.

 Remember that your worth does not depend on whether or not you are married.
 You are worthy regardless of what you have, because at the end of the day, you are a slave of Allah.